aztfmod/documentation/website/versioned_docs/version-2203.1/azure-landing-zones/landingzones/platform/single reuse/intro.md

 ```

 The definition files are now generated.
-The consist in a set of YAML files that will be easy to get you started.
+They consist of a set of YAML files that will make it easy for you to get started.

 ## Trigger the rover ignite